globaledgesoft/RB5-Ball-Follower-Robot-using-Qualcomm-FastCV/README.md

-# RB5 Ball Follower Robot Using FASTCV
+# RB5 Ball Follower Robot Using Qualcomm's FastCV

 ## Introduction
 This project is intended to build and deploy an ball follower robot application on the Qualcomm  RB5 Robotics platform that detects a ball object and track that detected ball using Qualcomm’s FastCV.